openglbook/openglbook.com/_includes/chapter-4-content.md

 both faces with `GL_FRONT_AND_BACK`.
 Yet, how do you determine which face is the front-face and which face is the back-face of a polygon?

-The answer is by defining in which direction a polygon’s vertices wind, either clockwise or counterclockwise.
+The answer is by defining in which direction a polygon's vertices wind, either clockwise or counterclockwise.
 Vertex winding defines the path OpenGL takes to complete the polygon, starting at the first vertex, then the second vertex, and so on until the polygon is closed.
 We specify this direction with a call to